kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 # Terminology

+- Client: An MLS client including virtual, real and emulator clients.
-- Client: An MLS client
+- Real Client: An MLS client for which the key material is help to a single physical device.
 - Virtual Client: A client for which the key material of which is held by one or more (other) clients.
 - Emulator Client: A client that collaborates with other emulator clients in